Why is identity protection so important for businesses?

 5) Identity protection is vital for cybersecurity compliance

 Today, more and more brands demand that the businesses they partner with meet minimum cybersecurity standards like the Cyber Essentials or Cyber Assurance schemes.
-The UK government has made this mandatory for all contract bids it accepts.
+The UK government has made cyber security mandatory for all contract bids it accepts.

 With cybercrime levels so high, it’s easy to see why.
 Also understandable is the growing consumer trend towards checking brand cybersecurity levels before handing over any personal details prior to purchase.